Civil Contract wins Armenia election, securing 63-seat majority amid opposition challenges

 National Parliament Election in Armenia 🇦🇲 Unlike in many other capitals, the main party favouring EU integration (here: Civil Contract) performed more weakly in Yerevan than in rural communities. #ArmVote2026 Explore:

-telegram bot · about 4 hours ago
+telegram bot · 25 days ago